dhucl522/gitDemo/readme.txt

-  And this distributed system is prepaired for dhu_cl522, in this platfom we can storge our source code and other file that need to share with others.
+  And this distributed system is prepaired for dhu_cl522, in this platfom we can storge our source code and other file that need to be shared with others.

 *********************************************************